Tjkirkwood/Raspberry_pi/README.md

-This is for Raspberry pi Python scripts
+This is for Raspberry pi Python scripts and my madness for learning